sonythomas82/toDoList/README.md

 # toDoList
-Ionic app which to add and edit list items using local storage.
+Ionic app to add and edit list items using local storage.